dasarpai/old.dasarpai.github.io/_draft/MyArticleWia.md

 7. Take action and be persistent in one's efforts to tap into the power of the subconscious mind.
 8. Let go of the past and the future.

-# Article5222 : Summary> "The Alchemist" by Paulo Coelho
+# Article5222 : Book Summary: "The Alchemist" by Paulo Coelho
 Tags:
 **REFINE IT**